Transcript: NPR's Interview With China's Ambassador To The U.S.

 No, first of all, I think in terms of security measures, I don't think we are doing more in China than what you are doing in the United States.
 You have so powerful security agencies protecting American[s].
 We have to protect our Chinese people.
 You have to protect the American people.
 I think both are legitimate.
 Today's world is not as safe.
 You see we still have terrorism.
 You see you have so many — I'm sorry to say — so many shooting incidents here.
 I don't think everybody feel[s] absolutely safe every day.
 So what is the responsibility of the government?

 There's actually quite low crime so far as I know in China.
-And yet there are hundreds of thousands, perhaps more, weaker as who've been sent to detention camps for reeducation, for example.
+And yet there are hundreds of thousands, perhaps more, Uighurs who've been sent to detention camps for reeducation, for example.

 You see, China has 56 ethnic groups — all of them are equal.
 Whatever secret measure that we are taking is not against any particular ethnic group, whether they are Uighur or whatever.
 Whatever we are doing in Xinjiang is to protect people from the threat of terrorism.
 I don't know whether you are aware of the fact.
 Up until a few years ago, up until maybe the year 2016, terrorism was rising in that part of China.
 It was very scary, you see.
 Thousands of incidents of terrorist attacks occurred, as thousands of innocent people [were] killed or hurt.
 So there is a rising demand by the people there for the government to take measures to protect them.
 We have to respond.
 And some of the terrorist groups, they have even when gone to countries like Syria and fight for ISIS.
 Now, some of them are trying to come back.
 I think that this is a problem not only for China but also for the U.S., for some of the European countries.
 This is very dangerous.
 So we have to make sure our people are safe.
 People could enjoy their life there.
 That is what we are doing in Xinjiang, also in China.
 It's not against any particular ethnic group — it's against terrorism.